 The atmosphere of Zillers is the embodiment of chic and sophisticated.
 Not to mention the breathtaking nighttime vista of the Acropolis.
 It’s an ideal spot for a romantic dinner, anniversary dinner, or a similar special occasion.

 The menu at Zillers focuses on modern Greek cuisine, using traditional flavors with modern gastronomic techniques.
 Their tasting menu is typically the way to go, especially if you’re looking for an entry point to understanding Greek culinary heritage.
-It showcases the best of the local seasonal ingredients and often highlights traditional proteins like octopus and lamb.
+It showcases local seasonal ingredients and often highlights traditional proteins like octopus and lamb.

 On my last visit, I ordered the sea bass special that day.
 It was remarkably delicate and served on a bed of greens that added an aromatic lilt as much as it added visual contrast.